-What you need to know about PGD
+What you need to know about PGT-M

-In preimplantation genetic diagnosis, an embryologist removes a few cells from each embryo and ships the samples to a reference genetics lab for testing.
+With this technique, an embryologist removes a few cells from each embryo and ships the samples to a reference genetics lab for testing.
 The lab then examines the chromosomes, looking for genes associated with a specific heritable disease.
 With this test, we can find cystic fibrosis, muscular dystrophy, Tay-Sachs, hemophilia, sickle cell disease and more.

-Who should consider PGD?
+Who should consider PGT-M?

 - People diagnosed with a genetic disease

 - Those with a family history of a genetic or chromosomal disorder

 - People at risk for passing a genetic disease to their children

 Our team is happy to work with patients to determine whether this type of testing is a good option to help them bring home a healthy baby.

 Concerns about this type of testing